I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/fltkernel/nf-fltkernel-fltgetdestinationfilenameinformation.md

 <p> </p>

 ## -remarks
 <p><b>FltGetDestinationFileNameInformation</b> returns the file name information in either normalized or "opened file" format.
-For more information on these formats, see the <a href="https://msdn.microsoft.com/library/windows/hardware/ff544633">FLT_FILE_NAME_INFORMATION</a> structure. </p>
+For more information on these formats, see the <a href="..\fltkernel\ns-fltkernel--flt-file-name-information.md">FLT_FILE_NAME_INFORMATION</a> structure. </p>

-<p>The file object pointer that is passed for the <i>FileObject</i> parameter must be either the <b>FileObject</b> member of the <a href="https://msdn.microsoft.com/library/windows/hardware/ff544816">FLT_RELATED_OBJECTS</a> structure for the operation or the <b>Data-&gt;Iopb-&gt;TargetFileObject</b> pointer for the operation, where <b>Data</b> is the callback data structure for the operation (<a href="https://msdn.microsoft.com/library/windows/hardware/ff544620">FLT_CALLBACK_DATA</a>).
+<p>The file object pointer that is passed for the <i>FileObject</i> parameter must be either the <b>FileObject</b> member of the <a href="..\fltkernel\ns-fltkernel--flt-related-objects.md">FLT_RELATED_OBJECTS</a> structure for the operation or the <b>Data-&gt;Iopb-&gt;TargetFileObject</b> pointer for the operation, where <b>Data</b> is the callback data structure for the operation (<a href="..\fltkernel\ns-fltkernel--flt-callback-data.md">FLT_CALLBACK_DATA</a>).
 The file object pointer cannot be the <b>Data-&gt;Iopb-&gt;Parameters.SetFileInformation.FileObject</b> member, because this field is not used uniformly across file systems. </p>

 <p>If the user opened the file by using the file ID but does not have traverse privilege for the entire path, <b>FltGetDestinationFileNameInformation</b> returns only the portion of the path that the user has privilege for. </p>

 <p>A rename or hard-link-creation operation can only be performed within a volume and not across volumes.
 Therefore, such an operation fails if the destination path name contains a mount point that resolves to a volume other than the one where the file resides.
-For more information about rename operations, see the <a href="https://msdn.microsoft.com/library/windows/hardware/ff540344">FILE_RENAME_INFORMATION</a> structure.
-For more information about hard-link creation operations, see the <a href="https://msdn.microsoft.com/library/windows/hardware/ff540324">FILE_LINK_INFORMATION</a> structures. </p>
+For more information about rename operations, see the <a href="..\ntifs\ns-ntifs--file-rename-information.md">FILE_RENAME_INFORMATION</a> structure.
+For more information about hard-link creation operations, see the <a href="..\ntifs\ns-ntifs--file-link-information.md">FILE_LINK_INFORMATION</a> structures. </p>

-<p>After a successful call to <b>FltGetDestinationFileNameInformation</b>, the caller is responsible for releasing the pointer returned in the <i>RetFileNameInformation</i> parameter when it is no longer needed by calling <a href="https://msdn.microsoft.com/library/windows/hardware/ff544320">FltReleaseFileNameInformation</a>. </p>
+<p>After a successful call to <b>FltGetDestinationFileNameInformation</b>, the caller is responsible for releasing the pointer returned in the <i>RetFileNameInformation</i> parameter when it is no longer needed by calling <a href="..\fltkernel\nf-fltkernel-fltreleasefilenameinformation.md">FltReleaseFileNameInformation</a>. </p>

 <p>The caller must not modify the contents of the structure returned in the <i>RetFileNameInformation</i> parameter, because this structure is cached by the Filter Manager so that all minifilter drivers can use it. </p>

 <p>In create, hard-link, and rename operations, file name tunneling can cause the final component in normalized file name information that a minifilter driver retrieves in a preoperation callback routine to be invalidated.
-If a minifilter driver retrieves normalized file name information in a preoperation callback (<a href="https://msdn.microsoft.com/library/windows/hardware/ff551109">PFLT_PRE_OPERATION_CALLBACK</a>) routine by calling a routine such as <b>FltGetDestinationFileNameInformation</b>, it must call <a href="https://msdn.microsoft.com/library/windows/hardware/ff543177">FltGetTunneledName</a> from its postoperation callback (<a href="https://msdn.microsoft.com/library/windows/hardware/ff551107">PFLT_POST_OPERATION_CALLBACK</a>) routine to retrieve the correct file name information for the file. </p>

-<p>For more information about normalized file name information, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff544633">FLT_FILE_NAME_INFORMATION</a>. </p>

-<p>The following paired operations can cause the file name <i>name</i> to be tunneled: </p>

-<p>delete(<i>name</i>)/create(<i>name</i>)</p>

-<p>delete(<i>name</i>)/rename(<i>source</i>, <i>name</i>)</p>

-<p>rename(<i>name</i>, <i>newname</i>)/create(<i>name</i>)</p>

-<p>rename(<i>name</i>, <i>newname</i>)/rename(<i>source</i>, <i>name</i>)</p>

-<p>For more information about file name tunneling, see <a href="http://go.microsoft.com/fwlink/p/?linkid=3100&amp;amp;id=172190">Microsoft Knowledge Base Article 172190</a>. </p>

-<p><b>FltGetDestinationFileNameInformation</b> returns the file name information in either normalized or "opened file" format.
-For more information on these formats, see the <a href="https://msdn.microsoft.com/library/windows/hardware/ff544633">FLT_FILE_NAME_INFORMATION</a> structure. </p>

-<p>The file object pointer that is passed for the <i>FileObject</i> parameter must be either the <b>FileObject</b> member of the <a href="https://msdn.microsoft.com/library/windows/hardware/ff544816">FLT_RELATED_OBJECTS</a> structure for the operation or the <b>Data-&gt;Iopb-&gt;TargetFileObject</b> pointer for the operation, where <b>Data</b> is the callback data structure for the operation (<a href="https://msdn.microsoft.com/library/windows/hardware/ff544620">FLT_CALLBACK_DATA</a>).
-The file object pointer cannot be the <b>Data-&gt;Iopb-&gt;Parameters.SetFileInformation.FileObject</b> member, because this field is not used uniformly across file systems. </p>

-<p>If the user opened the file by using the file ID but does not have traverse privilege for the entire path, <b>FltGetDestinationFileNameInformation</b> returns only the portion of the path that the user has privilege for. </p>

-<p>A rename or hard-link-creation operation can only be performed within a volume and not across volumes.
-Therefore, such an operation fails if the destination path name contains a mount point that resolves to a volume other than the one where the file resides.
-For more information about rename operations, see the <a href="https://msdn.microsoft.com/library/windows/hardware/ff540344">FILE_RENAME_INFORMATION</a> structure.
-For more information about hard-link creation operations, see the <a href="https://msdn.microsoft.com/library/windows/hardware/ff540324">FILE_LINK_INFORMATION</a> structures. </p>

-<p>After a successful call to <b>FltGetDestinationFileNameInformation</b>, the caller is responsible for releasing the pointer returned in the <i>RetFileNameInformation</i> parameter when it is no longer needed by calling <a href="https://msdn.microsoft.com/library/windows/hardware/ff544320">FltReleaseFileNameInformation</a>. </p>

-<p>The caller must not modify the contents of the structure returned in the <i>RetFileNameInformation</i> parameter, because this structure is cached by the Filter Manager so that all minifilter drivers can use it. </p>

-<p>In create, hard-link, and rename operations, file name tunneling can cause the final component in normalized file name information that a minifilter driver retrieves in a preoperation callback routine to be invalidated.
-If a minifilter driver retrieves normalized file name information in a preoperation callback (<a href="https://msdn.microsoft.com/library/windows/hardware/ff551109">PFLT_PRE_OPERATION_CALLBACK</a>) routine by calling a routine such as <b>FltGetDestinationFileNameInformation</b>, it must call <a href="https://msdn.microsoft.com/library/windows/hardware/ff543177">FltGetTunneledName</a> from its postoperation callback (<a href="https://msdn.microsoft.com/library/windows/hardware/ff551107">PFLT_POST_OPERATION_CALLBACK</a>) routine to retrieve the correct file name information for the file. </p>
+If a minifilter driver retrieves normalized file name information in a preoperation callback (<a href="..\fltkernel\nc-fltkernel-pflt-pre-operation-callback.md">PFLT_PRE_OPERATION_CALLBACK</a>) routine by calling a routine such as <b>FltGetDestinationFileNameInformation</b>, it must call <a href="..\fltkernel\nf-fltkernel-fltgettunneledname.md">FltGetTunneledName</a> from its postoperation callback (<a href="..\fltkernel\nc-fltkernel-pflt-post-operation-callback.md">PFLT_POST_OPERATION_CALLBACK</a>) routine to retrieve the correct file name information for the file. </p>

-<p>For more information about normalized file name information, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff544633">FLT_FILE_NAME_INFORMATION</a>. </p>
+<p>For more information about normalized file name information, see <a href="..\fltkernel\ns-fltkernel--flt-file-name-information.md">FLT_FILE_NAME_INFORMATION</a>. </p>

 <p>The following paired operations can cause the file name <i>name</i> to be tunneled: </p>